 For many people, yoga is purely physical exercise, focused on mastering breath and alignment.
 But because of yoga’s ancient history of deep meditative, spiritual, and mystical roots, it’s often misidentified as a form of religion.
 Parents and individuals of many different faith backgrounds wonder how yoga can sit alongside their belief system.

 The difficulty with this debate is that yoga is such a broad term and that there are so many different types of yoga classes.

 But, regardless, the truth is yoga does not follow one religion.
 That’s because it does not require ideology, belief systems, or compliance.

 That being said, yoga absolutely does have a spiritual component.

 Becoming spiritual simply means working toward becoming oneself.
-Just like a tadpole turns into a frog or a chrysalis into a butterfly, we broken humans work toward becoming whole.
+Just like a tadpole turns into a frog or a chrysalis into a butterfly, we are broken humans’ work toward becoming whole.
 Yoga is the science of the Self.
-Through techniques such as meditation, asanas, breath work, and focused awareness, yoga helps us understand our inner world.
+Through techniques such as meditation, asanas, breathwork, and focused awareness, yoga helps us understand our inner world.